Royal National Institute of Blind People: Founding and standardisation of tactile writing systems in the United Kingdom

-In 1914, the organisation relocated to larger premises in Great Portland Street.
+1914-present

+In 1914 the organisation elected its first president, Sir Arthur Pearson, changed its name to the National Institute for the Blind (NIB) and King George opened a new larger headquarters in Great Portland Street.
+Pearson appointed the trade-unionist and human rights campaigner Ben Purse as the institution's director of aftercare in 1916.
+It claimed that it changed its name to reflect its remit as a national body involved in all aspects of the welfare of blind people.

+From 1917 to 1920 it campaigned alongside Purse' trade union group National League of the Blind for separate legislation ensuring the welfare and dignity of blind people, not a redrafting of Britain's Poor Law.

+During The Great War Pearson established a rehabilitation centre for soldiers who had lost their sight in combat.
+It was originally named St Dunstan's and located in Regents Park.
+It retrained the war-blinded in trades such as joinery or cobbling and 20th century professions such as typing and telephone operating.

+It partnered with the Chartered Society of Massage and Medical Gymnastics to open a massage school to retrain visually impaired ex-servicemen as masseuses upon their return from The Great War through the Government Training Grants Scheme.

+It claimed that it changed its name to reflect its remit as a national body involved in all aspects of the welfare of blind people.
+The organisation was renamed the Royal National Institute for the Blind in 1953, having been granted a Royal Charter in 1949.

+From the late 1980s the organisation began to raise awareness of eye health in the wider population.
+Previously, ophthalmologists and optometrists took on the responsibility for eye health awareness.

 From 2000 until 2023, RNIB operated from premises on Judd Street, in Bloomsbury, London, which it shared with Guide Dogs.
 In 2023, The Duchess of Edinburgh opened the organisation's new headquarters in the Grimaldi Building on Pentonville Road, London, which has been adapted to cater for the needs of people who are blind, partially sighted or neurodivergent.

-RNIB's remit has always included reading and writing (e.g. Braille), education and employment.
-From the 20th century, welfare/social support has been important.
-However, it was not till the late 1980s that eye health became a major focus.
-Previously, eye health was seen as the sole prerogative of ophthalmologists and optometrists.

-In 1914, the organisation changed its name to The National Institute for the Blind, or NIB, to reflect its status as a national body involved in all aspects of the welfare of blind people.
-The organisation was officially renamed the Royal National Institute for the Blind in 1953, having been granted a Royal Charter in 1949.
 In 2002, the organisation was renamed the Royal National Institute of the Blind ("of" rather than "for" blind people) when it became a membership organisation.
 To coincide with the launch of the UK Vision Strategy in 2008, it was renamed the Royal National Institute of Blind People.
 In October 2008, RNIB and Action for Blind People agreed in principle to combine some services across England.
 The new arrangement began in April 2009, resulting in Action for Blind People becoming an associate charity of RNIB.
 It merged with RNIB on 1 April 2017.